Sheng232/Chess-Tournament-Program/README.md

-A Chess Tournament Program for swiss tournament, made in Processing.
+A Chess Tournament Program for swiss tournament, made in Processing by Sheng.
 Language: Java